 The final impact is on the many families who live in the affordable homes built or preserved by Morris Habitat for Humanity.
-Since 1985, Morris Habitat has served 400 families through its homebuilding, rehab, preserving and international housing solutions programs.
+Since 1985, Morris Habitat has served almost 400 families through its homebuilding, rehab, preserving and international housing solutions programs.
 Locally, we have built or rehabbed 74 homes and preserved 76 homes.
 Since the ReStore opened in 2007, its profits from selling donations have funded the construction of 18 affordable homes for low-income and middle-income families.
 Morris County is one of New Jersey’s most affluent counties, and yet there are thousands of families living in inadequate or substandard housing because they can’t afford the area’s high prices.
 Whenever possible, we build sustainable, energy-efficient and healthy housing.

 We Are Changing Lives

 Building homes does more than put a roof over someone’s head.
 In clean, decent, stable housing, the lives of hardworking families are enhanced and strengthened.
 You can read about the experiences of some of the Habitat families on the Homeowner Stories page.
 By shopping or donating to the ReStore, you can help create our vision of a world where everyone has a decent place to live.